To enter the awards, call us on: +44 (0)1244 401932

 What was your favourite project to work on and why?

 This one that we entered here.
 Meat & Wine Safari.
 We were shooting a TV documentary whilst we were busy with the design and build process.
 The client also allowed us to explore concepts around human behaviour and execute on certain design outcomes that were not tested before.
-The reulst however is that collectively we managed to create the most popular and most financially rewarding restaurant in his group of 55.
+The result however is that collectively we managed to create the most popular and most financially rewarding restaurant in his group of 55 outlets.

 What was your most challenging project to work on and why?